KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

       name: direct #use the entire virtual disk as one big partition.
 ```

-In the user-data file, the `autoinstall` directive is the set of instructions for the Ubuntu Subiquity installer.
-It provides all the information required during the initial installation of the ubuntu server.
-This includes:
+In the `user-data` file, the `autoinstall` directive is the set of instructions for the Ubuntu Subiquity installer.
+It provides all the information required during the initial installation of the ubuntu server, including:

 - The hostname
 - The admin user